American Life (song): Synopsis

 Screenshot of the original "American Life" video showing Madonna crashing the runway in a Mini Cooper.

-The video video opens with soldiers preparing for battle, intercut with Madonna performing on screens above a cross-shaped runway.
+The video opens with soldiers preparing for battle, intercut with Madonna performing on screens above a cross-shaped runway.
 Backstage, models in haute-couture military attire are rushed onto the runway by a designer (played by Scott).
 The models are accessorized with weapons and slogans like "Fashion Victim".
 One wears a thong with the upper half of a translucent camouflage burqa.
 As the models walk, a child draped in ammunition and veiled women also appear on the runway, while Madonna carves "Protect Me" into a bathroom stall before joining her female troupe to execute militant-style choreography.

 The group piles into a camouflage Mini Cooper with the license plate "Hell on Wheels" and drives through a wall, crashing the fashion show.
 Madonna emerges, tossing a soy latte and sliding down the hood, then turns a hose on paparazzi and celebrity spectators.
 The show descends into chaos, blending staged and real war footage: injured soldiers, bombings, displaced civilians, and a woman in flames running the runway.
 Explosions send bodies flying as the violence escalates.
 In the climax, Madonna drives into the crowd, pulls a grenade pin with her teeth, and hurls it toward the audience while laughing.
 It is caught by a man resembling George W. Bush, who calmly uses it to light a cigar.